mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 ## Abstraction vs Polymorphism
 Abstraction is implemented using abstract class and interface while Polymorphism is supported by overloading and overriding

-Abstraction allows programmer to design sofrware better by thinking in general terms while Polymorphism allows programmers to defer choosing the code you want to execute at runtime.
+Abstraction allows programmer to design software better by thinking in general terms while Polymorphism allows programmers to defer choosing the code you want to execute at runtime.

 ## Encapsulation